kyama0321/gammachirpy/README.md

 ## Acknowledgements

-The packages is inspired by gammachirp filterbank (https://github.com/AMLAB-Wakayama/gammachirp-filterbank)
+The packages is inspired by gammachirp filterbank (https://github.com/AMLAB-Wakayama/gammachirp-filterbank) by Prof. Toshio Irino.

 ## References